Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 2. AV1:

 Another forthcoming codec to check out is AV1.
-This open-source alternative to H.265 provides better quality and maybe ubiquitous in a few more years.
+This open-source alternative to H.265 provides better quality and may be ubiquitous in a few more years.
 It is a strong contender to become a top video codec in years to come.

 3. Opus